 Application of Electrochemical Series

-Electrochemical series helps us to identify a good oxidising agent or reducing agent.
-All the substance appearing on the top of the electrochemical series are a good oxidising agent i.e., they have positive Value of standard reduction potential whereas those appearing on the bottom of the electrochemical series are a good reducing agent i.e., they have a negative value of standard reduction potential.
-For Example, F2 electrode with the standard reduction potential value of +2.87 is a strong oxidising agent and Li+ with standard reduction potential value of -3.05 volts is a strong reducing agent.
+Electrochemical series helps us to identify a good oxidizing agent or reducing agent.
+All the substance appearing on the top of the electrochemical series are a good oxidizing agent i.e., they have positive Value of standard reduction potential whereas those appearing on the bottom of the electrochemical series are a good reducing agent i.e., they have a negative value of standard reduction potential.
+For Example, F2 electrode with the standard reduction potential value of +2.87 is a strong oxidizing agent and Li+ with standard reduction potential value of -3.05 volts is a strong reducing agent.